MAILFERT-Sebastien/LABVIEW_CoolLED/README.md

 3. In the Expert tab, select the COM port number associated to your device
 4. Click on the <i>Run</i> arrow to run the vi

+## Usage

+You can store the current LEDs, slection and ON/OFF values as presets by Simply clicking to "Store current settings to preset.
+The settings will be saved into the selected preset.

+## Versioning

+V1.0, 250416

+## Authors
+Sébastien MAILFERT
+Institut Fresnel (Marseille, France), CNRS, AMU

+## Licence
+GNU General Public License v3.0
+GNU GPLv3.0

+## Acknowledgments
+Sébastien MAILFERT